simonesilvestroni/ssil-website/_posts/2022-11-23-how-i-use-internet.md

 ## Search

 It might be 4 or 5 years since I stopped using Google as my search engine.
 Today I use a mix of [DuckDuckGo](https://duckduckgo.com/) and [Startpage](https://www.startpage.com/).
 Sometimes, [Marginalia](https://search.marginalia.nu/) is a good place to go to find weirder and authentic things.

+## Browser

+My daily rider has been Firefox for more than a year, on both desktop and mobile.
+I use a Mozilla account to keep them in sync.

 ## Chat